 2.2 Commercial Minicomputer Systems

 Following completion of the upgraded system in 1973, Moore and his colleagues Rather and Conklin formed FORTH, Inc. to explore commercial uses of the language.
-FORTH, Inc. developed multiuser versions of Forth [Rather, 1976a] for most of the minicomputers then in use (see Table 1), selling these as components of custom applications in a widely diverse market, ranging from data base applications to scientific applications such as image processing.
-The minicomputers and applications of 1970s provided the environment in which Forth developed and stabilized, to the extent that all of the innovations contributed by independent implementors in the years that followed represented relatively minor variants on this theme.
+FORTH, Inc. developed multiuser versions of Forth [Rather, 1976a] for most of the minicomputers then in use (see Table 1), selling these as components of custom applications in a widely diverse market, ranging from database applications to scientific applications such as image processing.
+The minicomputers and applications of 1970s provided the environment in which Forth developed and stabilized, to the extent that all of the innovations contributed by independent implementers in the years that followed represented relatively minor variants on this theme.
 Because of this, we shall take a close look at the design and structure of these systems.

 |1971||Honeywell H316||NRAO||Data acquisition, on-line analysis w/graphics terminal|

 |1971||Honeywell DDP116||NRAO||Radio telescope control|